NLnetLabs/unbound-manual/source/topics/filtering/rpz.rst

 ------------

 Unbound has support for local-zone and local-data.
-This makes it possible to give a custom answer back for certain domain names.
-It also contains the ``respip`` module which makes it possible to rewrite answers containing certain IP addresses.
-Although these options are heavily used, they are Unbound specific.
-If you operate resolvers from multiple vendors you have to maintain your policies for multiple configurations, which all will have their own syntax.
+This makes it possible to give a custom answer back for specified domain names.
+It also contains the ``respip`` module which makes it possible to rewrite answers containing specified IP addresses.
+Although these options are heavily used by users, they are Unbound specific.
+If you operate multiple resolvers from multiple vendors you have to maintain your policies for multiple configurations, which all will have their own syntax.
 Using the Unbound specific configuration also makes it challenging to consume policies from external sources.

+.. for example energized.pro, spamhaus, and oisd.nl (do we want to endorse these?)

-You will have to fetch the external policies in the offered format, and reformat it in such a way that Unbound will understand it.
-You then have to keep this list up-to-date, for example using :doc:`/manpages/unbound-control`.
+To get these external sources to work manually, you have to fetch the external policies in the offered format, reformat it in such a way that Unbound will understand, and keep this list up-to-date, for example using :doc:`/manpages/unbound-control`.

-There is, however, a policy format that will work on different resolver implementations, and that has capabilities to be directly transferred and loaded from external sources: Response Policy Zones (RPZ).
+To automate this process resolver vendor-unspecific, Response Policy Zones (RPZ) is a policy format that will work on different resolver implementations, and that has capabilities to be directly transferred and loaded from external sources.

-We'll first discuss the different policies and RPZ actions with examples, and then show the implementation configuration.
+We'll first discuss the different policies and RPZ actions with examples, and then show how to implement RPZ in a configuration.

 .. index:: RPZ policies

 RPZ Policies
 ------------

+..
+All supported RPZ triggers:
+..
+QNAME, Response IP Address, nsdname, nsip and clientip triggers

 RPZ policies are formatted in DNS zone files.
 This makes it possible to easily consume and keep them to up-to-date by using DNS zone transfers.
 Something that